Tourism Holdings

-Tourism Holdings Limited usually called 'thl' and formerly known as The Helicopter Line is a large New Zealand tourism company that has been listed on the New Zealand Stock Exchange since 1986.
+Tourism Holdings Limited usually called 'THL' and formerly known as The Helicopter Line is a New Zealand tourism company that has been listed on the New Zealand Stock Exchange since 1986.

-The company began as a scenic helicopter flightseeing business and quickly grew by acquiring new businesses and diversifying.
-The thl business is now much different from its early years - in 2007 an extensive asset sale programme began followed by various mergers and acquisitions in 2010–2012.
-It is now the largest provider of holiday vehicles for rent and sale in Australia and New Zealand.
+The company began as a scenic helicopter sightseeing business and grew by acquiring new businesses and diversifying.
+The thl business is now much different from its early years - in 2007 an extensive asset sale programme began, followed by various mergers and acquisitions in 2010–2012.
+It is now the world's largest provider of commercial RV rentals with rental operations in New Zealand, Australia, United States, Canada and the United Kingdom/Ireland.

 Sale of assets

-In 2007, thl began to sell off a number of its business units including:
+In 2007, THL began to sell off a number of its business units including: